Debris of F-16 missing in Italy believed found, search focuses on spot

 “We hope to find out more during the day so we can have a more complete picture of what happened,” Ferrara said.

-The missing jet took off from Aviano Air Base on a training exercise on Monday evening, and the control tower lost contact with the plane at about 1900 GMT.
+The missing jet took off from Aviano Air Base on a training exercise on Monday evening, and the control tower lost contact with the plane at about 2 p.m.
+ET.

 Search-and-rescue operations are being conducted by sea from the port of Ravenna, and Air Force planes from Aviano are spearheading the search from above, Ferrara said.